raffaelespazzoli/namespace-configuration-controller/README.md

 ### Distributing the Company CA Bundle to every Pod.

 OpenShift is often configured with a self-generated root CA. This means that the pods in the cluster do not have the company CA buundle needed to trust external servers during outbound calls.
+Note: this example does not work on OCP 3.11 and later as support for podpreset has been removed.
 Here is how the namespace configuration controller to achieve this purpose:

 ```